AguaClara/String-Digester/Summer_2019/Experiments/jet_flow_rate.md

 **Conclusion:** This flow rate is too low to use.
 Even if the spray pattern was even it would not reach the ends of a 31 cm square
 **Note:** picture is screenshotted at 15.77 cm

-### Trail 3
+### Trial 3
 - use a flow rate in between that of trial 1 and 2 by changing the water height **filled the apparatus well beyond the 35 cm mark and watched the spray as it drained.
 There was no water height below the 35 cm mark that really produce a good spray**
 **What we can try to get a better spray?**

 ### Trial 4